lijianweizhuwei/CMPT886/project/update1.md

 * Reverse the single vector to the original vector type

 Note:
+Extending one bit for the overflow.
-If the vector size is over 128, then give up the SWAR optimization.
+If the vector size is over register size, then give up the SWAR option, the type legalization is much more suitable in this situation.

-For the overflow, there is a way extending one bit used for the overflow.
-We choose to give up the overlfow and return the same data type as it was first input.

-### Current Progress

 ### Next to do

 All polymorphic operations can be done by the default process.
 While all other arithmetic operations are based on add operation.
 Once the add operation has been done, other operations like subtract, multi, dived could be done one some reversion between operations.

 ## Reference
 1. [Sierra: A SIMD Extension for C++](https://github.com/lijianweizhuwei/CMPT886/blob/master/file/Sierra.pdf)